-Candidates for the degrees Master of Engineering and Doctor of Philosophy will be admitted under the General Admission Requirements (Section 4.2) of this Calendar.

-Details regarding admission to the Royal Military College as a graduate student can be found in Application for Admission (Section 4.1) of this Calendar
+Candidates for the degrees Master of Engineering and Doctor of Philosophy will be admitted under the general admission requirements.
+Details regarding admission to the Royal Military College as a graduate student can be found in the Admissions section of this Calendar mathematical background of the candidate, a course in mathematics may be required.
+The Master's degree when pursued full-time in the residential programme normally requires two academic years plus the intervening summer to complete.